 But an interesting twist and possible employment niche for forward-thinking IT professionals is: how can we test and measure empathy, and then use this knowledge to better serve our customers and each other.
 Is technology able to teach us how to be more empathic?

 Our tests and measurements need to change Customer-focused companies are interested and have been collecting customer feedback for years.
 Companies often also implement customer service solutions such as help desk software by Salesforce to maintain healthy communications with their customer base.
 They conduct Net Promoter Scores (NPS), Smileback surveys, and all kinds of voice, email, and in-person survey collection.
 And while this information is consistent in quality of data collection, and […]

 The IT department often does double duty as the company internet policing agency.
-If you are an IT professional that’s in charge of monitoring or securing your company’s network, it’s a strong probability that you’ve had executive level conversations about blocking employee’s usage of certain websites.
+If you are an IT professional that’s in charge of monitoring or securing your company’s network, it’s a strong probability that you’ve had executive-level conversations about blocking employee’s usage of certain websites.
 The aim of this is to increase productivity and prevent employees from wasting time on websites that they shouldn’t be on.
 If your company doesn’t currently have an IT department, it might be worth outsourcing some Managed IT Support Melbourne, for example.
 This should help businesses to block websites.
 IT support could also help businesses with hardware and antivirus monitoring.
 They can offer many things to help businesses increase productivity, so it might be worth getting some IT help if your business is currently struggling with productivity.
 Additionally, businesses could also consider checking out OfficeMonster.co.uk for more ways to improve productivity.